 Bracht Branham expounds with sophistication and subtlety the essential ingredients of Lucian’s satirical humor.
 He makes frequent reference to its importance for comic theory and literary history.

-The image of prophecies taking shape inside a virginal body provides the starting point for this revealing exploration of the concept of the female body in Greece before the impact of Christianity.
 In an analysis drawing upon Greek drama, myths, vase paintings, religious practices, the philosophers, and the Hippocratic medical writings, Sissa draws striking conclusions about the classical conceptions of sexual purity and of the female body as vehicle and vessel.

 A Chronicle of the Last Pagans